Playbox Theatre Company

-Playbox Theatre Company is a theatre company for children and young people based in Warwick.
-Playbox provide training for children and young people aged 3-25 in various different areas, including theatre training, musical theatre, circus, voice and Shakespeare.
+Playbox Theatre Company is a theatre company for children and young people based in Warwick, England.
+Playbox provide training for children and young people aged 3–25 in various different areas, including theatre training, musical theatre, circus, voice and Shakespeare.
 Based at their purpose built theatre in Warwick, The Dream Factory, Playbox also run training sessions at various outlying centres including Leamington, Stratford-upon-Avon, Kenilworth, Solihull and Banbury.
 As well as providing training, Playbox also put on a number of productions throughout the year at The Dream Factory, in addition to international tours.